Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 4. Drink Herbal Chai Tea

 Switch things up by creating a tea blend of ginger, cinnamon, clove, black pepper, and cardamom.
-This potent mixture is not only warming and comforting, but it can also help get rid of extra mucus and support good digestion.
+This potent mixture is not only warming and comforting but can also help eliminate extra mucus and support digestion.

 5. Sip on Soup